Kintyre/ksconf/docs/source/intro.rst

 Getting started
 ~~~~~~~~~~~~~~~

-You're already in the right place.
-If you're completely new, try checking out of these first:
+You're in the right place.
+If you are a beginner, try checking these out first:

 -   :doc:`cheatsheet` - Like jumping in the deep end, or prefer examples of descriptions?
 Start here.
 -   :doc:`concepts` - To get a more theoretical background on why these things matter.